-- A proffer must clearly and concisely describe its objective.
-The clarity of the meaning of a proffered condition is critical to avoid difficulty in future interpretations; - A proffer specifying monetary contributions and/or land dedications shall state the purpose of the contribution and that the contribution is to the Prince William Board of County Supervisors; - A proffer must state the circumstance of its performance, especially the time frame in which it will be performed.
-The timing must relate to easily understood, discrete events (e.g., issuance of building permits, approval of site plans, etc.); - A proffer that attempts to restate or reduce existing state or county standards is not an acceptable proffer, and shall not be included in the statement; - All proffered improvements not required by minimum standards should reference the existing standards as a method or intent of the proffer; - Style of wording should be consistent; - Staff is able to assist with some preferred standard language for proffered conditions.
-One such item is an Escalator Clause: - O Escalator Clause: The time between the approval of the rezoning/special use permit by the Board of County Supervisors and the actual development of the site may be lengthy, diminishing the current dollar value of proffered monetary contributions.
+- A proffer specifying monetary contributions and/or land dedications shall state the purpose of the contribution and that the contribution is to the Prince William Board of County Supervisors. - A proffer must state the circumstance of its performance, especially the time frame in which it will be performed.
+The timing must relate to easily understood, discrete events (e.g., issuance of building permits, approval of site plans, etc.). - A proffer that attempts to restate or reduce existing state or county standards is not an acceptable proffer and shall not be included in the statement. - All proffered improvements not required by minimum standards should reference the existing standards as a method or intent of the proffer. - Style of wording should be consistent. - Staff can assist with some preferred standard language for proffered conditions.
+One such item is an Escalator Clause: - Escalator Clause: The time between the approval of the rezoning/special use permit by the Board of County Supervisors and the actual development of the site may be lengthy, diminishing the current dollar value of proffered monetary contributions.
 The proffer statement should, therefore, account for inflation by adjusting the contribution amount.
 Any monetary contributions set forth in the development conditions which are paid after eighteen (18) months following the approval of the project are normally adjusted in accordance with the Urban Consumer Price Index (CPI-U) computed by the United States Department of Labor.
 A cap of the percentage increase of a monetary contribution is included in any Escalator Clause.